angr/angr-doc/HACKING.md

 ## Coding style

-We try to get as close as the [PEP8 code convention](http://legacy.python.org/dev/peps/pep-0008/) as is reasonable without being dumb.
+We format our code with [black](https://github.com/psf/black) and otherwise try to get as close as the [PEP8 code convention](http://legacy.python.org/dev/peps/pep-0008/) as is reasonable without being dumb.
 If you use Vim, the [python-mode](https://github.com/klen/python-mode) plugin does all you need.
 You can also [manually configure](https://wiki.python.org/moin/Vim) vim to adopt this behavior.

 Most importantly, please consider the following when writing code as part of angr: